Italian Pink Sauce

 Italian Pink Sauce Recipe

 To finish, season with a pinch of salt and a teaspoon of sugar if it’s too acidic.
-Watch my video to see how it’s made.
+I like to serve this pink marinara sauce on my eggplant parmesan.

 Italian Pink Sauce Recipe